stadia/activerecord-mysql2rgeo-adapter/README.md

 Following are the options understood by the adapter:

-* `:geographic` -- If set to true, create a PostGIS geography column for longitude/latitude data over a spheroidal domain; otherwise create a geometry column in a flat coordinate system.
+* `:geographic` -- If set to true, create a mysql2rgeo geography column for longitude/latitude data over a spheroidal domain; otherwise create a geometry column in a flat coordinate system.
 Default is false.
 Also implies :srid set to 4326.
 * `:srid` -- Set a SRID constraint for the column.
 Default is 4326 for a geography column, or -1 for a geometry column.
-Note that PostGIS currently (as of version 2.0) requires geography columns to have SRID 4326, so this constraint is of limited use for geography columns.
+Note that mysql2rgeo currently (as of version 2.0) requires geography columns to have SRID 4326, so this constraint is of limited use for geography columns.
 * `:has_z` -- Specify that objects in this column include a Z coordinate.